Chi188285/Basic-js-calculator/README.md

-Introduction to javascript,This a basic calculator
+Introduction to javascript,This is a basic js calculator